EpicccAttire/EpicccAttire-Website-Link/README.md

 This app does not collect, store, or share any personal data from Etsy users.

-All Etsy API interactions are limited to managing listings only on my own Etsy shop (https://www.etsy.com/shop/EpicccAttire) (such as managing prices and mockups).
+All Etsy API interactions are limited to managing listings only on my own Etsy shop (https://www.etsy.com/shop/EpicccAttire) (such as managing title, description, price, mockups, etc.).

 I do not access, store, or distribute any third-party Etsy data.
 No user credentials are collected or used.